Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Abstract

 \section{Abstract}

 The conventional wisdom behind learning deep classification models is to focus on bad-classified examples and ignore well-classified examples that are far from the decision boundary.
 For instance, when training with cross-entropy loss, examples with higher likelihoods (i.e., well-classified examples) contribute smaller gradients in back-propagation.
-However, we theoretically show that this common practice hinders representation learning, energy optimization, and the growth of margin.
-To counteract this deficiency, we propose to reward well-classified examples with additive bonuses to revive their contribution to learning.
+However, we theoretically show that this common practice hinders representation learning, energy optimization, and margin growth.
+To counteract this deficiency, we propose to reward well-classified examples with additive bonuses to revive their contribution to the learning process.
 This counterexample theoretically addresses these three issues.
-We empirically support this claim by directly verify the theoretical results or through the significant performance improvement with our counterexample on diverse tasks, including image classification, graph classification, and machine translation.
-Furthermore, this paper shows that because our idea can solve these three issues, we can deal with complex scenarios, such as imbalanced classification, OOD detection, and applications under adversarial attacks.
-Code is available at \url{https://github.com/lancopku/well-classified-examples-are-underestimated}.
+We empirically support this claim by directly verifying the theoretical results or significant performance improvement with our counterexample on diverse tasks, including image classification, graph classification, and machine translation.
+Furthermore, this paper shows that we can deal with complex scenarios, such as imbalanced classification, OOD detection, and applications under adversarial attacks, because our idea can solve these three issues.
+Code is available at https://github.com/lancopku/well-classified-examples-are-underestimated.